urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 | Additional Comment          | `COMMENT` or `NOTE` | WX: 12 degC Sunny                      | `COMMENT`                |

-†Coordinate can be specified in most latitude/longitude formats including decimal, degrees minute secords, degrees decimal minutes etc.
+†Coordinate can be specified in most latitude/longitude formats including decimal, degrees minute seconds, degrees decimal minutes etc.

 When using [Fast Log Entry](https://df3cb.com/fle/), format your comment next to your QSO record between angle brackets, for example: